 In the 2021 review, researchers found a moderate association between psoriatic arthritis and sores in the buttock fold and nail pitting.
 They found conflicting evidence of an association with obesity or psoriasis severity.

-In a 2020 study, researchers found genetic testing had a marginal ability to predict the future development of psoriatic arthritis among people with psoriasis.
+In a 2020 study, researchers found that genetic testing had a marginal ability to predict the future development of psoriatic arthritis among people with psoriasis.

 It’s likely that genetic testing may become more accurate as researchers improve their understanding of the genetics behind psoriatic arthritis.